-You can ask any team member at KFG if being a DDO is easy and you will receive an emphatic "No" for an answer.
-However, you can also ask any team member if performing as a DDO has made them a better person and made the team more successful as a whole and it is likely you will hear an emphatic "Yes".
+You can ask any team member at KFG if being a DDO is easy and you will receive an emphatic “No”.
+However, you can also ask any team member if performing as a DDO has made them a better person and made the team more successful as a whole and it is likely you will hear an emphatic “Yes”.

 -N.R.
 Narayana Murthy